luafanti/elasticache-redis-and-lambda/README.md

 This repository contains an example of using in serverless application Redis to cache external API responses.

+Code source is a part of my [Dev.to article](https://dev.to/luafanti/api-caching-with-elasticache-redis-aws-lambda-82c) in which you can fine more info about the solution.
 ## Deployment Overview

 The infrastructure in demo is provisioned using the CloudFormation template.
 The stack created with the default parameters will provide the following resources: